-This tip is for parents of children that are sick with the cold or flu.
-If your child develops a fever or symptoms of the cold or flu, you should leave him or her home from daycare or school.
-This is to help prevent the virus from spreading to the other toddlers and children your child typically interacts with each day.
+This tip is for parents of children who are sick with the cold or flu.
+If your child develops a fever or symptoms of the cold or flu, you should keep them at home.
+This can help prevent the virus from spreading to other toddlers and children.

 (2) PROPER SNEEZING ETIQUETTE

-You should teach your toddler and young children the proper and polite way to cough and sneeze.
-The proper way to sneeze is to sneeze is for your child to cover his or her nose and mouth with a tissue and then to throw the tissue away immediately after.
+You should teach your toddlers and young children the proper and polite way to cough and sneeze.
+The proper way to sneeze is for your child to cover their nose and mouth with a tissue and then throw the tissue away immediately after.
+If there is no tissue readily available, your child can sneeze or cough into the fold of their elbow or inside their shirt.
 Practicing this will help mitigate the spread of germs in your home and throughout your child’s preschool.